Topics Map > Campus Services > Office 365

-If you are receiving spam or phishing emails you can find more information on reporting the incident here: Office 365 - Submit a message as spam/phishing.
-More information about junk mail filtering and Office 365 is described in Office 365 - Learn about junk email and phishing.
+If you are receiving spam or phishing emails you can find more information on reporting the incident here: Microsoft 365 - Report Suspicious message.
+More information about junk mail filtering and Microsoft 365 is described in Microsoft 365 - Learn about junk email and phishing.

 Unwanted mail via Google Groups/WiscList services

 The WiscList service has been migrated to Google Groups.
 If you are receiving unwanted email from a Google Group you can unsubscribe from the group (see UW-Madison Google Workspace - Subscribe to or unsubscribe from a Google Group) or contact the administrator of the group (see UW-Madison Google Workspace - Contacting the Owner of a Google Group).
 If you believe that the unwanted mail is contrary to the intended purpose of the Google Group, the administrator of the group may be able to take steps to restrict external mail or remove troublesome users, when applicable.